Climate Change and Wild Foods in Alaska

 Ocean Acidification

 Ocean acidification is a change in ocean pH — or “acidity.”
 When seawater absorbs carbon dioxide, it triggers a chemical reaction that breaks down important minerals, like calcium carbonate.
 Those minerals are essential ingredients for shell-building marine life, including some that are vital to the base of the food chain — like pteropods — and some that are key fishery species — like crab.
-When carbon dioxide increases, those calcium building blocks are depleted, and these organisms struggle to build skeletons and shells, reproduce and survive.
+When carbon dioxide increases, those calcium building blocks are depleted, and these organisms struggle to build skeletons and shells, reproduce, and survive.
 While this is a natural process, the amount of carbon dioxide absorbed by the ocean each year has increased substantially, causing an unprecedented rate of change.

 More Information: NOAA Pacific Marine Environmental Laboratory Carbon Program